vmware/terraform-provider-avi/website/docs/d/avi_serviceenginegroup.html.markdown

 * `se_dos_profile` - Dict settings for serviceenginegroup.
 * `se_dp_hm_drops` - Internal only.
 Used to simulate se - se hb failure.
 Field introduced in 20.1.3.
 * `se_dp_isolation` - Toggle support to run se datapath instances in isolation on exclusive cpus.
 This improves latency and performance.
 However, this could reduce the total number of se_dp instances created on that se instance.
 Supported for >= 8 cpus.
 Requires se reboot.
 Field introduced in 20.1.4.
 * `se_dp_isolation_num_non_dp_cpus` - Number of cpus for non se-dp tasks in se datapath isolation mode.
-Translates total cpus minus 'num_non_dp_cpus' for datapath use.requires se reboot.
+Translates total cpus minus 'num_non_dp_cpus' for datapath use.
+It is recommended to reserve an even number of cpus for hyper-threaded processors.
+Requires se reboot.
 Allowed values are 1-8.
 Special values are 0- 'auto'.
 Field introduced in 20.1.4.
 * `se_dp_log_nf_enqueue_percent` - Internal buffer full indicator on the service engine beyond which the unfiltered logs are abandoned.
 Field introduced in 21.1.1.
 * `se_dp_log_udf_enqueue_percent` - Internal buffer full indicator on the service engine beyond which the user filtered logs are abandoned.
 Field introduced in 21.1.1.
 * `se_dp_max_hb_version` - The highest supported se-se heartbeat protocol version.
 This version is reported by secondary se to primary se in heartbeat response messages.
 Allowed values are 1-3.
 Field introduced in 20.1.1.